sassanostvar/hopperscapes/hopperscapes/segmentation/README.md

 ## Usage

 ### Datasets
-Custom pytorch Dataset classes and collate functions are defined in [segmentation.dataset.py](../segmentation/dataset.py).
+Custom PyTorch Dataset classes and collate functions are defined in [segmentation.dataset.py](../segmentation/dataset.py).

 The model can be trained on data that are organized in a directory structure like the following: